-- If members refuse to sign the notice, providers may contact members representatives to sign on their behalf. - If no representative is available, providers may annotate the notice to indicate the refusal and document notification was provided to members, but members refused to sign. - If representatives can be contacted, representatives should sign the notice.
+- If a member refuses to sign the notice, providers may contact the member's representatives to sign on their behalf. - If no representative is available, providers may annotate the notice to indicate the refusal and document that the notification was provided to the member, but the member refused to sign. - If representatives can be contacted, representatives should sign the notice.
 If inperson notification cannot be provided to representatives, they can be contacted by telephone to advise them of the notice and appeal rights. - If agreed by both parties, the notice can be emailed or faxed (in accordance with HIPAA privacy and security requirements).
-The notice should be annotated by the individual providing the notification to the representative indicating the date, time, people name, relation to members, telephone number called and that the notice was read to the representative, including all appeal rights. - If members (or representatives) elect to exercise their right to an immediate review, members (or representatives) must submit a request to the appropriate Quality Improvement Organization (QIO) for the state by the deadline indicated in the notice.
-Providers are responsible for submitting any documents or medical records as requested by the QIO or CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO) and CHRISTUS Health Medicare Guardian (HMO) plans Complaints, Appeals and Grievance department within the time frame indicated on the request.
+The notice should be annotated by the individual providing the notification to the representative indicating the date, time, people's names, relation to the member, telephone number called, and that the notice was read to the representative, including all appeal rights. - If members (or representatives) elect to exercise their right to an immediate review, members (or representatives) must submit a request to the appropriate Quality Improvement Organization (QIO) for the state by the deadline indicated in the notice.
+Providers are responsible for submitting any documents or medical records as requested by the QIO or CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO), and CHRISTUS Health Medicare Guardian (HMO) plans Complaints, Appeals and Grievance department within the time frame indicated on the request.